iksnae/book-tools/README.md

    - Build the book in all formats
    - Create a GitHub release with release notes
    - Attach the built books as release assets
+   - Deploy to GitHub Pages for web reading

 You can also manually trigger a release from the Actions tab in your GitHub repository.